fabricesemti80/TerraformBootCamp/simple-azure/vm/docs/README_vm.md

 - an azure resource group
 - an azure virtual network
 - an azure subnet
-- an azyre network interface
+- an azure network interface
 - an azure virtual machine

 ## Terraform-way